-Bookmarks Study Materials GCP Services to Focus on Validate Your Knowledge Google offers the Associate Cloud Engineer (ACE) as an introductory certification for individuals who are relatively new to the Google Cloud Platform.
-For you to be ACE-Certified, you need to pass the Associate Cloud Engineer exam.
+Bookmarks Study Materials GCP Services to Focus on Validate Your Knowledge Google offers the Associate Cloud Engineer (ACE) as an Associate level certification for individuals who already have IT experience but are relatively new to the Google Cloud Platform.
+For individuals with zero IT experience or for non-IT people who want to learn Google Cloud, you might want to check Google’s Cloud Digital Leader Certification.
+To be ACE-Certified, you need to pass the Associate Cloud Engineer exam.
 This exam will verify your knowledge in deploying, monitoring, and maintaining projects on Google Cloud.
-The ACE exam can be broken down into five domains: Setting Up a Cloud Solution Environment Planning and Configuring a Cloud Solution Deploying and Implementing a Cloud Solution Ensuring Successful Operation of [...]
+The ACE [...]

 About Lervin John ObandoLervin is an experienced Cloud Systems Engineer with a strong background in managing and building solutions in Amazon Web Services (AWS) using primary services like EC2, S3, VPC, IAM, etc. He also has experience handling multi-cloud server infrastructures like Google Cloud Platform (GCP) and data-center operations across Linux and Windows platforms.He is an Associate Cloud Engineer – Google Cloud Certified, an AWS Certified Solutions Architect Associate, and an AWS Certified Cloud Practitioner.
 These certifications have proven his ability in architecting, deploying, and maintaining secure and efficient solutions applying the best practices across Amazon Web Services and Google Cloud Platform.
 Furthermore, he progressed his resourcefulness, analytical, and problem-solving skills when exposed to Network Administration, VMware Administration, Oracle Database, and SQL.He finished a degree in Bachelor of Science in Information Technology.
 His drive for continuous learning and grit for knowledge expansion and growth did not stop there.
 He also pursued various certifications and was able to pull them off, as mentioned above.As a Systems Engineer, stabilizing the systems and implementing strategic IT solutions are his primary commitment and value-added contributions to the organization in which he belongs.
 His core functions include resolving technical and cloud-related issues from routine to complex, running multiple command-line scripts, troubleshooting and networking, delivering recommendations and solutions for processes and facilities improvement, and providing excellent customer and client support.He is an outgoing and enthusiastic individual with a strong passion for music.
 During his free time, he loves to play guitar and travel with his motorcycle.